Javier-varez/buildsystem/README.md

 LOCAL_ARFLAGS := -rcs
 LOCAL_SRC := \
 	$(LOCAL_DIR)/Src/testlib.c
-LOCAL_EXPORTED_DIR := \
+LOCAL_EXPORTED_DIRS := \
 	$(LOCAL_DIR)/Inc
 include $(BUILD_STATIC_LIB)
 ```

-`LOCAL_EXPORTED_DIR` is used to define the exported headers for the library.
+`LOCAL_EXPORTED_DIRS` is used to define the exported headers for the library.
 These are the ones that will get included when building binaries that link against this library.
+More than one origin can be specified, but no two files with the same name shall be found.

 ### Known limitations